No, unruly passenger: You can’t physically open a plane door midflight

 Moss said the pressurization would have the same effect on any door on a plane, including the emergency exits, which are designed to be used in the event of an evacuation when the plane is no longer in the air.

 That’s the door a Delta passenger tried to open during a flight from Salt Lake City to Portland, Ore., on Friday.
-The 32-year-old man allegedly removed the plastic covering over the handle of the emergency exit and pulled the handle; he later told police that he wanted to be filmed so he could share his thoughts about the coronavirus vaccine.
+The 32-year-old man allegedly removed the plastic covering over the handle of the emergency exit and pulled the handle; he later told police that he wanted to be recorded so he could share his thoughts about the coronavirus vaccine.
 A flight attendant ordered him to let go of the handle, and members of the flight crew restrained him, a Justice Department news release said.

 In Sunday’s altercation, a man tried to open the main passenger door on an American Airlines flight from Los Angeles to D.C. before passengers and crew subdued him, according to the flight attendants union and witnesses.
 The flight diverted to Kansas City, Mo., where the FBI took the man into custody.